If not Jennie, 6 other Korean stars we'd love to see in the Marvel Universe

 Rumours around Blackpink’s Jennie joining the Marvel Cinematic Universe to play Luna Snow crashed the media and captured the attention of many fans around the globe.
 Whilst at the time of writing, YG entertainment has already released an official rejection of such rumours, it got many Korean entertainment fans wishing and hoping.
 Jennie may not be joining, but recently actor Park Seo-Joon did join the MCU, and it is likely more Korean stars will follow.
 After all, Marvel still has an immense collection of comics that can be brought to life.

-Thereby, to give Marvel some inspiration, we bring into the spotlight 6 Korean stars we’d love to see in the Marvel Cinematic Universe, alongside a few ideas of comic characters they could play.
+Thereby, to give Marvel some inspiration, we bring into the spotlight six Korean stars we’d love to see in the Marvel Cinematic Universe, alongside a few ideas of comic characters they could play.

 6 Korean stars we’d love to see in the Marvel Cinematic Universe